 About our secure boundary service

 Our secure boundary service provides a perimeter security solution offering protection against security threats.
-It’s free for NHS trusts and Commissioning Support Units (CSUs).

 This solution is part of a larger programme of work being delivered by NHS Digital’s Data Security Centre (DSC) to ensure the confidentiality, integrity, and availability of patient data, as well as protecting clinical and business systems from emerging threats.